anila-niaz/Prestashop/README.md

 Prestashop
 ==========
+1. As we are overriding a controller we need to delete cache/class_index.php
-1. Download and install the module.
+2. Download and install the module.

   - copy account_activated.html and account_activated.txt from the mails.zip in mails/